bids-standard/BEP028_BIDSprov/bep028spec.md

 ```
 prov/
+    [<subfolders>*/]
         <label>_prov.jsonld
 ```

 At the dataset level, provenance could be about the dataset itself, or about any BIDS file in the dataset.

-It is RECOMMENDED to place entity (file) related provenance alongside the files where it is possible (i.e. file level provenance).
 Dataset level provenance may evolve as new data are added, which may include sourcedata, BIDS data, and BIDS derived data.
-One option is to make use of <code>[https://w3c.github.io/json-ld-syntax/#named-graphs](https://w3c.github.io/json-ld-syntax/#named-graphs)</code>.

-Note: since these jsonld documents are graph objects, they can be aggregated using RDF tools without the need to apply the inheritance principle.

 ### 1.2 Top-level structure {#1-2-top-level-structure}